 Parameter Example Value Description Туре Dedicated load balancer Specifies the type of the load balancer.
 Select Dedicated load balancer .
 A dedicated load balancer uses dedicated resources.
 Its performance is not affected by other load balancers.
+Billing Mode Pay-per-use Specifies the billing mode of the dedicated load balancer.
 Region - Specifies the desired region.
 Resources in different regions cannot communicate with each other over internal networks.
 Select the same region as the ECSs.
 AZ • AZ1 • AZ2 Specifies the AZs of the load balancer.
 Select multiple AZs if you need DR capability.
 The load balancer performance multiplies as the number of AZs increases.
 Name elb-test Specifies the name of the load balancer.
 Enterprise Project default Specifies an enterprise project by which cloud resources and members are centrally managed.

 3. Set Specification Type to Elastic.
+Figure 2-9 shows the details.